 Clearance Process for Surveys and Questionnaires

-The survey clearance process has several steps, whether it is performed by the Department of Defense for military surveys or the Officer of Management and Budget (OMB) for surveys of civilian populations.
+The survey clearance process has several steps, whether the clearance is obtained from the Department of Defense (DoD) for surveys of military populations or from the Office of Management and Budget (OMB) for surveys of civilian populations.
 The DoD will provide initial evaluation and then submit to the OMB on behalf of a DoD investigator.
 DoD investigators are not to submit applications directly to the OMB.

 - Information collection with less than 10 respondents in a 12-month period